KarelZe/edu/maschinelles-lernen/01_self_test.md

   * $$[\boldsymbol{K}]_{i j}=\boldsymbol{\phi}\left(\boldsymbol{x}_{i}\right)^{T} \boldsymbol{\phi}\left(\boldsymbol{x}_{j}\right)=k\left(\boldsymbol{x}_{i}, \boldsymbol{x}_{j}\right)$$
 * Proof that the a positive definite Kernel is symmetric.
   * $$k\left(\boldsymbol{x}, \boldsymbol{x}^{\prime}\right)=\left\langle\boldsymbol{\phi}(\boldsymbol{x}), \boldsymbol{\phi}\left(\boldsymbol{x}^{\prime}\right)\right\rangle = \left\langle\boldsymbol{\phi}(\boldsymbol{x}^{\prime}), \boldsymbol{\phi}\left(\boldsymbol{x}\right)\right\rangle = k\left(\boldsymbol{x}^{\prime}, \boldsymbol{x}\right)$$
-* Proof that the Eucledian distance is a distance measure fullfilling all criteria for a distance measure.
+* Proof that the Euclidean distance is a distance measure fullfilling all criteria for a distance measure.

 ## SVMs\*

 * Why is it good to use a maximum margin objective for classification?🧠
-  * The maximum margin objective is good for classification, as it tries to find the hyperplane that gives the greatest minium distance to the closest observations.
+  * The maximum margin objective is good for classification, as it tries to find the hyperplane that gives the greatest minimum distance to the closest observations.
-  * The intutition is, that if less observations next to the decision boundary, the results are less uncertain.
+  * The intuition is, that if less observations next to the decision boundary, the results are less uncertain.
 * How can we define the margin as an optimization problem?
   * It can be formulated as:
     * $$\begin{aligned} \operatorname{argmax}_{\mathbf{w}} & \frac{2}{\|\mathbf{w}\|}, \\ \text { s.t. } & \mathbf{w}^{T} \mathbf{x}_{i}+b\left\{\begin{array}{l} \geq+1, \quad \text { falls } y_{i}=+1 \\ \leq-1, \quad \text { falls } y_{i}=-1 \end{array}\right. \end{aligned}$$